 Your Back-to-School checklist

-Whether you're a rookie to getting prepped for a new school term or you've been doing this for years, there can be a fair few jobs to do, so we thought we'd simplify things by creating this checklist with pretty much everything on there.
+Whether you're a first timer getting prepped for a new school term or you've been doing this for years, there can be a fair few jobs to sort before the kids start.
+So we thought we'd simplify things by creating this checklist with a whole lot of information to share.

-If you've got older kids and you're way passed lunchboxes and labelling school uniforms, well just use this list as a celebration of what you no longer have to do!
-For those of us still in the throes, it's great to get kids involved with the prep and ticking off the list too - be it in the kitchen, labelling or any other prep.
+If you've got older kids and you're way past lunchboxes and labelling school uniforms, use this list as a celebration of what you no longer have to do!
+For those of us still in the throes, it's great to get kids involved with the prep and ticking off the list too - be it in the kitchen, labelling or any other prep you might have.

 Lunchbox, fridge and freezer ideas